Image-to-Video

 • Upload a character illustration

-• Prompt: "Character walks forward with confident stride, hair and clothing flowing naturally, background elements moving subtly"
+• Prompt: "Character walks forward with confident stride, hair and clothing flowing naturally, background elements moving subtly."

 • Result: Animated character video